flawsv/apb/README.md

 </details>

-There is only one minor issue with this change and thats the Joker Tickets and APB$ icons disappearing in the inventory menu.
+There is only one minor issue with this change and thats the Joker Tickets and APB$ icons disappearing in the inventory menu. **However, there is now a fix for this which is in the localization files and not in the Transparent UI file itself.
+If you use any of my localization variants, the APB$ and JT icons will not disappear whilst using transparent UI.**

 ![missing icons](https://i.imgur.com/w8LlXkb.png)